MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

     a.  **New Form** - Use this template to collect form data from your group members.
 Form is available to be filled anytime

     b.  **New Survey** - Use this template to request data from group members by creating a Survey Action with pre-filled questions.
-You can use this Action in the app to send this Actions at regular intervals
+You can use this Action in the app to send this Action at regular intervals

     c.  **Feedback** - Use this template to collect any type of feedback from a group

-    d.  **Announcement** - Use this template to make key announcements and share updates to a group
+    d.  **Announcement** - Use this template to make key announcements and share updates in a group

 3. Fill out the information on the page, and click or tap **Next**.